textileio/community/docs/tutorials/hub/production-auth.md

 #### Example on GitHub

-If you'd like to explore the example more, we've provided a fully working example on GitHub.
-The login endpoint is part of a more complete example, you can see it here.
+We've provided an abstracted view of the main parts of server-side authentication and authorization.
+If you'd like to learn more, we've provided a fully working example on GitHub, you can see it here.

 <div class="txtl-options half">
   <a href="https://github.com/textileio/js-examples/blob/master/hub-browser-auth-app/src/server/wss.ts" class="box">